 Red Cloak will soon offer a “Maine must-haves” memento booklet to carry on the tour, which started July 10, to check off Maine-specific delicacies like drinking Moxie, eating a lobster roll, or enjoying a needhams candy.

-The tour started at the Barn Door Baking Co. cafe, at Sherman’s Maine Coast Book Shop, with avocado toast on freshly baked Borealis bread.
+The tour started at the Barn Door Baking Co. cafe, at Sherman’s Maine Coast Book Shop, with avocado toast on Barn Door’s own freshly baked bread.
 The bookstore and cafe is on the ground floor of historic Lincoln Hall.

 Bennett talked about the past uses of the building’s second floor for roller-skating, among other things.